GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/blueprint/index.md

 ### Import the Architect workflows

-This solution includes one Architect workflow that use the two [data actions](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section").
+This solution includes one Architect workflow that uses the two [data actions](#add-genesys-cloud-data-action-integrations "Goes to the Add a web services data actions integration section").
 This workflow terminates an outbound phone call if it does have have a Queue ID and updates the External Tag on the conversation record to "No Queue".

 * The **Terminate Outbound Call Missing Queue.i3WorkFlow** workflow is triggered when a Genesys Cloud user makes a Communicate call.
 This workflow terminates an outbound phone call if it does have have a Queue ID and updates the External Tag on the conversation record to "No Queue".